188.8.131.52 Claim lodgement - general provisions

 All necessary questions in the claim form MUST be answered.
 A claim form may specify that a form, document or other attachment needs to be provided with the claim form.
 A claim is complete and can be lodged when the required documentation specified in the claim and within the claimant's control is included with the claim.
 Different arrangements apply for a vulnerable claimant (see below).

 A document specified in the claim is generally regarded as being within the claimant's control.
-However, DHS may determine on a case by case basis that a document is not within the claimant's control.
+However, Services Australia may determine on a case by case basis that a document is not within the claimant's control.

 A document not already held by a claimant that may readily be obtained from a third party is generally regarded as being within the claimant's control.
 An example is an employment separation certificate.